simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/document_text_split_util.md

 **[Returns]**

-- `splitted`: list of Heading, BodyText, and CodeBlock
+- `splitted_values`: list of Heading, BodyText, and CodeBlock
   - A list of splitted `Heading`, `BodyText`, and `CodeBlock` values.

 ## `BodyText` class docstring

-The class for a document body text.
+This class is for a document body text.

 ### `__init__` method docstring